-Fees: $10 Valley of Fire entry; $30 Zion entry (if you decide to visit today)
+Fees: $10 Valley of Fire entry; $35 Zion entry by car, $20 Zion entry if you take a shuttle from Springdale (if you decide to visit today)

 Where to stay: We stayed at the La Quinta Inn & Suites at Zion Park/Springdale.
 The hotel has fantastic mountain views, comes with free breakfast (complete with fresh waffles!), and is just minutes away from a shuttle stop that will take you into Zion for free – which is great during busy times since you won't have to worry about the parking lot being full.
 (Read reviews in TripAdvisor | Book here)

 Where to eat: We hit up Oscar's Cafe (within walking distance from our hotel) for delicious burritos.

 NOTE: You absolutely will want to get yourself a National Parks Pass for this trip.
 They cost $80 and are good for one year (you can buy them online, or at the first National Park site you visit).
 You'll save lots of money on this trip (potentially more than $100!) if you have one!

 Day 2: Zion National Park

 Wake up early to catch the free shuttle into Zion National Park, the first of the Mighty 5 parks you'll visit on this road trip.
 From March through early autumn, no private vehicles are allowed to use the Zion Canyon Scenic Drive, so you'll need to pick up another shuttle at the Visitors Center in order to head further into the park.

 What you decide to do with your day really depends on your interests, the makeup of your group, and whether or not you're up for any intense hiking or not.